Contents:

 In fact you may think that all Manti folk

-Say good things, not bad things, tho sometimes they joke.
+Say good things, not bad things, tho sometimes they

 But one can take jokes for just what is meant,